colorfield/repec/README.md

 it will produce the series template (*seri.rdf file)
 - Working Paper templates are then generated/updated while saving entities.

-## Issues left

-To have a first release:

-- Provide an option per content type to create templates based on a per entity flag (use case: share with RePEc a subset of entities, not all of them)
-- On uninstall, delete all the RePEc templates.

 ## Roadmap

+- Provide an option per content type to create templates based on a per entity flag (use case: share with RePEc a subset of entities, not all of them).

 The current version has limitations, so the following improvements can be considered: